maci0/gke-inference-from-scratch/part1.md

 ## Next Steps

 With our foundation in place, we're ready to deploy inference frameworks.
-In **Part 2: Inference Frameworks**, we'll:

 - Deploy and compare vLLM, TGI, and TensorRT-LLM
 - Run initial performance benchmarks